Woseseltops/thesapling-website/devlogs/optimization.md

 Todo
 ====
-Text ending
-Font
+No plants flashing when you click a button: don't refresh everything Text ending
 Add to library functionality
-... more working
-No plants flashing when you click a button: don't refresh everything